-- 8.1 Once the earlier stages have been completed, Boards will require to decide on the preferred option(s) for consultation, and on how this will be presented in the public consultation documents.
-It is important to involve patients, carers and the public in this part of the process, and advice should be sought from the Scottish Health Council about how to approach this.
+- 8.1 Once the earlier stages have been completed, NHS boards and Integration Joint Boards will require to decide on the preferred option(s) for consultation, and on how this will be presented in the public consultation documents.
+It is important to involve individual people and communities of people in this part of the process, and advice should be sought from Healthcare Improvement Scotland - Community Engagement about how to approach this.
 The rationale and process underlying decisions must be clear and transparent. - 8.2 Whilst option appraisal should be used to inform the decision-making process, it does not in itself identify the definitive solution.
 It might be assumed that any preferred option will be the one which performs best overall in terms of value for money, which is the optimum balance of cost, benefit and risk.
-However, as is recognised in the guidance: "...non-cost factors may be crucial and may justify selection of an alternative that is not the least costly".
-The results of weighted scoring exercises and financial and risk appraisals provide vital evidence to inform the decision-making process, but it should not be presumed that they will provide a definitive way forward, and other factors, including the views of local communities must be taken into account.
+However, as is recognised in the guidance: "...non-cost factors may be crucial and may justify selection of an alternative that is not the least costly".14 The results of weighted scoring exercises and financial and risk appraisals provide vital evidence to inform the decision-making process, but it should not be presumed that they will provide a definitive way forward, and other factors, including the views of local communities must be taken into account.
 This is why public consultation is so important, as it is the main mechanism for obtaining stakeholders' views.

-&lt;sup>16 Option Appraisal Guide: A Practical Guide to the Appraisal, Evaluation, Approval and Management of Policies, Programmes and Projects, Scottish Government (2009), Paragraph 2.10.9
+14 Option Appraisal Guide: A Practical Guide to the Appraisal, Evaluation, Approval and Management of Policies, Programmes and Projects, Scottish Government (2017) p 31

-9. CONSULTATION
+9. Consultation

-- 9.1 NHS Boards should not proceed with consultation until they have confirmation from the Scottish Health Council that the public involvement that has taken place thus far has been in accordance with Scottish Government guidance.
-This guidance sets out the general principles which Boards should follow in determining their approach to consultation and ensuring that the process is inclusive and enables all potentially affected people and communities to participate.
-A consultation document requires to be produced, and sufficient time, normally three months, must be allowed for people to consider and respond to any proposals. - 9.2 The consultation document should include information about the option development and appraisal process and explain clearly how decisions have been reached to date about any preferred option(s).
-It should be made clear that although a Board may have outlined its preference for a particular option or options, no final decision has been made, and there is still potential for local communities to influence the decision-making process.
+- 9.1 NHS boards and Integration Joint Boards should not proceed with consultation until they have confirmation from Healthcare Improvement Scotland Community Engagement that the public involvement that has taken place thus far has been in accordance with Scottish Government and COSLA guidance15.
+This guidance sets out the general principles which NHS boards and Integration Joint Boards should follow in determining their approach to consultation and ensuring that the process is inclusive and enables all potentially affected people and communities to participate.
+The information provided must relate to the consultation and must be available, accessible and easy to interpret to enable consultees to provide an informed response.
+There must be sufficient opportunity for consultees to participate. - 9.3 Everyone needs access to accurate information in order to engage effectively.
+Transparency is essential to generate trust, and to promote equity all information should be made available in a variety of formats and languages.
+It should be made clear that although an NHS board or Integration Joint Board may have outlined its preference for a particular option or options, no final decision has been made, and there is still potential for local communities to influence the decision-making process.
 People should be encouraged to express their views on all of the options that have been considered to date, or to make suggestions for alternative approaches.

-10. MAKING DECISIONS
+10. Making decisions